-Transmission Oil

-Oil Level Check
+Transmission Oil Oil Level Check

 - 1. Place the vehicle on a level surface. - 2.
 If the engine was running, wait a sufficient amount of time for the oil to settle and cool. - 3.
-Move the passenger seat and remove the access panel to reach the transmission oil dipstick. - 4.
-Unscrew the transmission oil dipstick (1), remove it, and wipe off with a clean cloth. - 5.
+Remove the passenger seat and storage box (1), remove the plastic grommet pin (2), then remove the access panel (3) towards the driver direction. - 4.
+Remove the bolt and washer (4), move heat insulation plate to find the transmission oil dipstick (5). - 5.
+Unscrew the transmission oil dipstick (5), remove it, and wipe off with a clean cloth. - 6.
 Insert the dipstick into the oil filler hole.
-Do not fully reinstall it. - 6.
+Do not fully reinstall it. - 7.
 Remove the dipstick and check the oil level indication.
-Maintain the oil level between the upper and lower indicators. - 7.
-Reinstall the dipstick into the oil filler hole, and hand-tighten it. - 8.
-Reinstall the access panel and return the passenger seat to its original locked position
+Maintain the oil level between the upper and lower indicators. - 8.
+Reinstall the dipstick into the oil filler hole, and hand-tighten it. - 9.
+Reinstall the access panel and return the passenger seat to its original locked position.